gwleuverink/bundle/docs/css-loading.md

 npm install sass --save-dev
 ```

-Note that compiled Sass is processed with LightningCSS afterwards, so if you plan on only processing scss files it is recommended to install both Lightning CSS & Sass.
+Note that compiled Sass is processed with Lightning CSS afterwards, so if you plan on only processing scss files it is recommended to install both Lightning CSS & Sass.

 ### Local CSS loading